kwalczak80/mx-monster/README.md

 ![HTML code manipulation](docs/images/quantity_validation/html-code-manipulation.JPG)

-After removing min and max values, I was able to enter negative product quantities as well as quantities that exceeded the product stock value.
+After removing min and max values, I was able to enter negative product quantities as well as quantities that exceeded the product stock.

 ![Negative product quantity added to the bag](docs/images/quantity_validation/quantity-negative-number-of-items-added-to-the-bag.JPG)